Drones for Construction

 This can also apply to stages of construction so don't think it's too late for your project

-We appreciate that drone aquired progress images, inspection footage etc often needs to remain confidential.
+We appreciate that drone aquired imagery and data often needs to remain confidential.

 We fully comply with any confidentiality requirements.
 The images below are with agreement from site management.